Ever wondered why gyms are always swamped with sales walk-ins? I’ll tell you why…

 Local Competition from Rival Gyms

-Gyms often become complacent whilst rivals are lowering their prices, offering better services and more gym equipment.
+Gyms often become complacent whilst rivals and competitors are lowering their prices, offering better services and purchasing more gym equipment.
 Why not go to a gym down the road that is cheaper and offers a larger range of better equipment.
 It’s a no-brainer…

 Budget gyms are attracting more and more people for the following reasons…